bigkahuna443/SkinModHelper/docs/guide/README.md

     Color: [use six digit RGB hex code]
 ```

-ConfigInfo - Character Orientation
+Character Orientation
 -----------------------------------
 If you want to set their character-orientation for your player skin,
 Then you can choose to add the orientation you want (you can add multiple):
 ```
   BadelineMode: true     # Let the default hair color of PlayerSkin be baddy
   SilhouetteMode: true     # Let PlayerSkin's all-body get its itself HairColor, be like a Silhouette
-  JungleLanternMode: true     # This involves some gameplay mechanisms of JungleHelper, please add carefully
+  JungleLanternMode: true     # This involves some gameplay mechanisms of JungleHelper, probably don't add this unless you know what you're doing
 ```

-If you want to know more about ConfigFile, you may need to know a little about XMLs first
+If you want to know more about config file, you may need to know a little about XMLs first

-A brief introduction to Xmls File
+A brief introduction to Sprites.xml
 -----------------------------------
 Sprites.Xml has two types, one is "Normal type" and the other is "non-Normal type"